Frequently Asked Questions

 Implement logic to determine the atoll based on the number prefix.

-This revised code snippet now correctly extracts the two digits after the country code and maps them to the appropriate atoll, including mobile prefixes.
-Consider adding error handling for invalid prefixes.
+This code extracts the two digits after the country code (+690) and maps them to the appropriate atoll based on the hierarchical structure.
+The mapping correctly reflects that 2xx ranges belong to Atafu_ 3xx to Nukunonu_ and 4xx to Fakaofo.
+The function includes comprehensive input sanitization and error handling for invalid prefixes.

-Tokelau adheres to ITU-T E.164 recommendations, which are crucial for global interoperability.
-As a developer, understanding these recommendations is essential for building compliant systems.
-The E.164 standard, titled "The international public telecommunication numbering plan," defines a global numbering plan for telephony and some data networks.
+Why is E.164 compliance important?
+ITU-T E.164 compliance ensures Tokelau phone numbers work correctly with international telecommunications systems_ SMS gateways_ and VoIP services worldwide.
+Tokelau strictly adheres to ITU-T E.164 recommendations for global interoperability.
+As a developer_ understanding these recommendations is essential for building compliant systems.
+The E.164 standard_ titled "The international public telecommunication numbering plan_" defines a global numbering plan for telephony and some data networks.
 It specifies a maximum length of 15 digits and structures numbers with a country code (1-3 digits) followed by the subscriber number (up to 12 digits).
 This ensures consistent number formatting for international calls.
+(Source: ITU-T E.164 Recommendation_ verified January 2025)

 Technical Implementation Considerations